Film equipment insurance might be cheaper than you think

 By paying just a few hundred dollars per year, you can protect equipment that is worth tens of thousands of dollars and shield your business from common risk exposures, such as lawsuits and theft.

-When it comes to selecting coverage for their business, many videographers opt for these policies:
+When it comes to selecting coverage for a photo or video business, it is recommended that professionals investigate these policies:

 Also known as “camera insurance,” videography property insurance covers most of your video equipment, including cameras, lenses, computers, and editing bays, in the event that your gear gets damaged or stolen.
 This will help you get back on track to finish a project.
 In most cases, you can apply coverage to both owned and rented equipment, as well as studio spaces.

 Videography property insurance starts around $35 per month, or $420 annually.

 General liability insurance covers lawsuits over copyright violations and third-party injuries (non-employees) that happen at your office or on set.
 It also provides coverage for third-party property damage, including accidental harm to another person’s property, such as a nearby car getting damaged by a stunt gone wrong.
 This policy is especially an important consideration if you're shooting on location.